NESCent/hip_hack_howto/manuscript.md

 * Leadership team members are often selected among more established and senior researchers.
 The benefit is that they have a greater level of awareness of the community and may provide better guidance in the scoping of the problem and in the identification of effective participants.
 On the other hand, more senior researchers tend to have an extensive agenda of commitments, which detracts from the necessary dedication required by the organization of an hackathon event - which is highly focused, intense over an extended period of time, and guided by rigid deadlines.
 LT members need to provide availability in their schedules for regular meetings (e.g., weekly or bi-weekly teleconferences) and for participation in the preparatory activities (e.g., attend pre-hackathon working group meetings; prepare, disseminate and evaluate applications).

 * Commitments of LT members tend to change rapidly, leading to shift in focus and in the level of engagement.
-There have been instances where LT members had to abandon the LT due to sudden lack of time and availability; shift in the LT composition may endanger the success of the event (and possibly lead to the cancelation of a hackathon before its start).
+There have been instances where LT members had to abandon the LT due to sudden lack of time and availability; shift in the LT composition may endanger the success of the event (and possibly lead to the cancelation of a hackathon before its start). <!-- Did this ever happen?
+If so, some details on it might be interesting here AESB -->

 * LT members need to be fully engaged and invested in the event, fully appreciating the value for the contributions that may arise from the hackathon and embracing such contributions for their importance and the benefit they may accomplish.
 The lack of conviction in the benefits and values of the hackathon can be causes that lead to the failure of the event.